Culture Espresso Chocolate Chip Cookie Recipe: 7 Perfect Steps

 9. Bake the Cookies

-Bake in the preheated oven for 10-12 minutes or until the edges are golden brown but the centres are still soft.
-The cookies will continue to cook as they cool on the baking sheet, so don’t worry if they seem slightly underdone.
+Bake in the preheated oven until edges are golden and centers are still soft, about 10 to 12 minutes.
+The cookies will carry-over cook on the baking sheet as they cool, so don’t worry if it seems that they are a little underdone.

 10. Cool and Enjoy!